ma-gilles/recovar/README.md

 ## II.
 Specifying a real-space mask

 A real space mask is important to boost SNR.
-Most consensus reconstruction software output a mask, which you can use as input (`--mask-option=input`).
+Most consensus reconstruction software output a mask, which you can use as input (`--mask=path_to_mask.mrc`).
 Make sure the mask is not too tight; you can use the input `--dilate-mask-iter` to expand the mask if needed.
 You may also want to use a focusing mask to focus on heterogeneity in one part of the volume [click here](https://guide.cryosparc.com/processing-data/tutorials-and-case-studies/mask-selection-and-generation-in-ucsf-chimera) to find instructions to generate one with Chimera.

-If you don't input a mask, you can ask the software to estimate one using the two halfmaps of the mean ( `--mask-option=from-halfmaps`).
-You may also want to run with a loose spherical mask (option `--mask-option=sphere`) and use the computed variance map to observe which parts have large variance.
+If you don't input a mask, you can ask the software to estimate one using the two halfmaps of the mean ( `--mask=from-halfmaps`).
+You may also want to run with a loose spherical mask (option `--mask=sphere`) and use the computed variance map to observe which parts have large variance.

 ## III.
 Running RECOVAR pipeline